-SPM 230 Introduction to Sport Management 3.00 credit hours
+SPM 230 Introduction to Sport Management

 SPM 230 Three credit hours This course will introduce students to the fundamental concepts and theories in sport management including management, marketing, finance and economics, sociology and psychology, professional, youth, high school, college and community sport.
 There will also be a focus on for-profit, non-profit and international sport.
 Furthermore, career development in sport, sport legal issues, sport communication, facilities management and research methods will be explored.